New Style Tricks For Winter

 If you, like many of us, have a puffa jacket for weekends/casual outings and a tailored overcoat for work, try inverting the game:

 Wear your puffa over the suit.
 You might want to invest in a slightly roomier version to accommodate the jacket.
 It’s less expected and won’t raise eyebrows in the office, where it will be removed.
-The same goes for other traditionally casual outerwear silhouettes such as your fur-collared parka or bold coloured duffle coat.
+The same goes for other traditionally casual outerwear silhouettes such as your fur-collared parka or bold colored duffle coat.

 As for your great-fitting overcoat, it shouldn’t retire: let it drape casually over your t-shirt and jeans while off-duty (extra points if the look is finished with trainers).